nnethercote/Rust-CUDA/guide/src/guide/safety.md

 behavior to launch the kernel with 3d thread indices (which would cause a data race).
 However, it is not undefined behavior to launch the kernel with a dimensionality lower than expected, e.g. launching a 2d kernel with a 1d dimensionality.
 - The types expected by the kernel must match:
-  - If the kernel expects a struct, if the struct is repr(Rust), the struct must be the actual struct from the kernel library, otherwise, if it is repr(C) (which is reccomended), the fields must all match, including alignment and order of fields.
+  - If the kernel expects a struct, if the struct is `repr(Rust)`, the struct must be the actual struct from the kernel library, otherwise, if it is `repr(C)` (which is recommended), the fields must all match, including alignment and order of fields.
 - Reference aliasing rules must not be violated, including:
   - Immutable references are allowed to be aliased, e.g. if a kernel expects `&T` and `&T`, it is sound to pass the same pointer for both.
   - Data behind an immutable reference must not be modified, meaning, it is undefined behavior to pass the same pointer to `&T` and `*mut T`,